Statement of Attainment in Essentials of Importing and Exporting

 Enrol at any location

-You will need to attend approximately 5 hours of class over 1 day per week.
-An indication of how your weekly timetable may look is: Saturday from 9:30am to 2:30pm
+You will need to attend approximately 5 hours of class per day over four Saturdays from 9:30am to 2:30pm.

 To apply for this course you must meet the Smart and Skilled eligibility criteria: http://www.sydneytafe.edu.au/courses/smart-skilled